Classification of high-dimensional data with spiked covariance matrix structure: Methodology

 The use of regularized estimators for covariance matrices are popular in high-dimensional classification, see e.g., \citet{thresholding_covariance,JunShao2011}, and theoretical analysis for these estimators are usually based on assumptions about the sparsity of either $\Sigma$ or $\Sigma^{-1}$ and then bounding the estimation error in terms of the spectral norm differences $\|\hat{\Sigma}^{-1} - \Sigma^{-1}\|$ or $\|\hat{\Sigma} - \Sigma\|$.
-There are, however, several drawbacks to this approach.
-Firstly, quantifying the estimation error in terms of the spectral norm can be quite loose and the resulting bounds might not capture the difference in geometry between the eigenspaces of $\Sigma$ and that of the perturbed matrix $\hat{\Sigma}$.
-In particular \cite{Spiked} observed that for high-dimensional data, the first few largest eigenvalues of the sample covariance matrix $\hat{\Sigma}$ are always larger than those for $\Sigma$.
-Secondly, while the assumption of sparsity in either $\Sigma$ or $\Sigma^{-1}$ is not always appropriate, \cite{TonyCai2011} noted that it is generally not feasible to consistently estimate $\Sigma$ or $\Sigma^{-1}$ under the spectral norm without sparsity conditions on $\Sigma$.
+There are, however, two potential drawbacks to this approach.
+Firstly, quantifying the estimation error in terms of the spectral norm can be quite loose and the resulting bounds might not capture the difference in geometry between the eigenspaces of $\Sigma$ and that of the perturbed matrix $\hat{\Sigma}$ (e.g., \cite{Spiked} observed that the first few largest eigenvalues of the sample covariance matrix $\hat{\Sigma}$ are always larger than those for $\Sigma$ in the high-dimensional setting).
+Secondly, while it is not always appropriate to assume sparsity of $\Sigma$ or $\Sigma^{-1}$, \cite{TonyCai2011} noted that some form of sparsity is needed to guarantee consistent estimation of $\Sigma$ or $\Sigma^{-1}$ under spectral norm error.